Tantalum-Labs/MITMsmtp/README.md

 MITMsmtp offers a command line tool as well as an open Python3 API which can be used to build own tools for automated pentesting of applications.

+## Fork Notice (Tantalum Labs)
+This repository is a fork of the original MITMsmtp project by Robin Meis (upstream: https://github.com/RobinMeis/MITMsmtp) and is maintained by Tantalum Labs.

+See `CHANGELOG.md` for a summary of the features and fixes added in this fork.

+**Legal/Ethical Use:** Use only on systems you own or where you have explicit permission to test.

+### Highlights (this fork)
+* Optional built-in DNS responder for lab setups (`--enable-dns`, `--dns-ip`, `--print-dns`)
+* More robust SMTP handling (safe socket decoding, better `MAIL FROM`/`RCPT TO` parsing, cleaner `QUIT` handling)
+* Authentication flow fixes (successful AUTH now responds with `235`, tolerate clients trying multiple AUTH methods)
+* Helper script `MITMsmtp/smtp_test.py` to validate STARTTLS/SMTPS authentication in a controlled environment

 ## Compatibility
 MITMsmtp has been tested against the SMTP client of Thunderbird 60.5.3 and some other SMTP clients.